-9.4.
-Penalties for senior personnel
+9.4 Penalties for senior management personnel

-When Senior Managers infringe internal procedures under this 231 Model, in carrying out any Sensitive Activities, or adopt behaviour that does not comply with the requirements of the Model, they will be subject to the most appropriate measures in accordance with the provisions of the law and the current NCBA for the Company's senior management personnel.
+In the case of a violation by management personnel of the internal procedures provided for in this 231 Model or of conduct in performing Sensitive Activities that does not comply with the requirements of the Model, they will be subject to the most appropriate measures in accordance with the provisions of law and the current N.C.B.A. for the Company's management personnel.

-In compliance with the provisions of the law and collective bargaining agreements, the Company reserves all rights to pursue claims for damages against senior managers as a result of violations of the procedures and the rules of conduct provided for under Legislative Decree 231/2001.
+In compliance with the provisions of the law and collective bargaining agreements, the Company reserves all rights to pursue claims for damages against senior managers as a result of violations of the procedures and the rules of conduct provided for under Legislative Decree 231/01.